 In addition, the other problem facing fact-checkers are accusations of bias, as some contend that these professionals seek to push an agenda.
 Together, the lack of scalability and general distrust greatly limits the usefulness of fact-checkers as a means of countering misinformation.

 The Wisdom of Crowds

 There has long been a bias against laypeople in the context of making complex decisions.
 You can see this bias in the modern political realm, for example.
 People can vote for their representatives, but they are not trusted with direct self-rule.
 It is the elected representatives that make the actual decisions, ostensively, on behalf of their constituents.

 It was held that the “experts” would be less biased and more competent when tasked with these difficult decisions.
 Recent research has suggested that this thinking is, at least partly, flawed.
 In fact, a “crowd” of laypeople has a certain “wisdom” of its own that can match or exceed expert judgment.

 In the classic game of guessing the number of jelly beans in a jar, for example, individual answers are often noisy and very far from the correct total.
 But a large number of guesses from a large number of individuals, when averaged out, is often fairly close to the actual total.
 This suggests a kind of “aggregate” wisdom, known as the “wisdom of the crowd.”

 Each individual brings some knowledge to the table.
-That knowledge is often messy and imperfect on its own.
-But when properly aggregated alongside the knowledge of many others, the signal emerges from the noise, and the Wisdom of the Crowd can often outperform the “experts.”
+That knowledge is often messy and imperfect on its own, mostly data “noise.”
+But when properly aggregated alongside the knowledge of many others, the signal emerges from that noise, and the Wisdom of the Crowd can often outperform the “experts.”